Information For Parents of Children Enrolled in OUSD

 A: Your child may get a free replacement Oakland Promise card through the teacher librarian at their school.
 They can also receive a free regular replacement card (without the student ID) for at any Oakland Public Library.

 Q: What happens if my child borrows books or other materials and loses or forget to return them?

-A: There are no overdue or late fees for youth during this pilot period.
+A: There are no overdue or late fees for youth.
 If your child doesn’t return an item 60 days after it is due, they will receive a bill to replace it.
 If you have the item and can return it then, you won’t owe anything.
 If the bill is difficult, please talk to any Oakland Public Library staff and we will ensure that your child can continue to use the library.

 Q. How did the library receive my child’s information?
 Can the school see my child’s library record?

 A: OPL receives minimal data from OUSD about your child in order to create this card (name, birthdate, address, phone, school, and school ID), through a signed agreement between OUSD and the City of Oakland.
 This information is not disclosed to any other entity.

 If you have further questions about the Oakland Promise Card, you may contact Nina Lindsay at email@example.com if your child is between the ages of 5 and 12, or Lana Adlawan at firstname.lastname@example.org for youth age 13 and up.